hfosnaugh/assignments_scraper/README.md

 **Directions for use**
+Set up .venv --> ```python -m pip install beautifulsoup4, pandas, openpyxl```
 1. Download Assignments page on Canvas
-2. Replace the HTML string variable with the directory path
+2. Replace the HTML string variable with the filepath of the assignments html
 3. Run the code.
 You now have all your assignments and due dates in assignments.xlsx :)